International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 While we have seen disruptions to our supply chain, it has been mostly limited to the regions where the most significant government restrictions are in place, including Italy, Spain and India.
 On the new project and innovation front, most of our creative centers remain open and engaging remotely as needed and I’m happy to say that all project pipeline remains solid across our entire portfolio.

 As I mentioned from the outset, while our business has displayed impressive resilience through the evolving situation, we continue to proactively take steps that will ensure that IFF is operating from a position of financial strengths.
 Specifically, we are adapting and especially disciplined approach to cost management.
-This means were tightening any nonessential spend and reviewing new opportunities for efficiencies that can preserve our margin profile.
+This means we’re tightening any nonessential spend and reviewing new opportunities for efficiencies that can preserve our margin profile.

-We also are looking at CapEx and considering near-term priorities while pushing out our longer-term investments as appropriate and were considering additional ways to optimize our net working capital by closely reviewing existing inventories and pursuing collections.
+We also are looking at CapEx and considering near-term priorities while pushing out our longer-term investments as appropriate and we’re considering additional ways to optimize our net working capital by closely reviewing existing inventories and pursuing collections.

 Lastly, we have a strong cash position with US$1 billion of untapped credit revolver available, giving us confidence and ensuring our strong position even in the event of a prolonged economic downturn.
 Even in the midst of increased demand and the challenging operating environment, our teams have mobilized to support frontline healthcare workers and first responders across the global IFF network.
-IFFers across the globe have found very creative ways to leverage the companys unique capabilities and innovative spirit and lead a number of exciting community focused initiatives, including from New Jersey to the Netherlands, IFF has modified our production facilities to allow for the manufacturer and distribution of hand sanitizers.
+IFFers across the globe have found very creative ways to leverage the company’s unique capabilities and innovative spirit and lead a number of exciting community focused initiatives, including from New Jersey to the Netherlands, IFF has modified our production facilities to allow for the manufacturer and distribution of hand sanitizers.

 Today, IFF has donated more than 65 metric tons of hand sanitizers globally to first responders and other organizations in need.
 Our North America Scent creative team quickly developed a new scent, HOPE 2020, that has been used by IFF and other partners in the production of hand sanitizers.